zhw12/conceptEmbedding/README.md

 Concept embedding learning is in `learnEmbedding.py`.

+You could use `cleanTmp.sh` to delete temp files.

 ## Parameters
 The running parameters are located in `conf.d` folder, including `segphrase.conf` and `learning_embedding.conf`.